 |Teppan-yaki (鉄板焼き): marinated meat grilled on a cast iron pan.||Kushi-yaki （串焼き）: meat skewed onto bamboo sticks, then dipped into sauce and grilled.||Yakiniku (焼き肉) or barbecuing: meat directly grilled on fire by use of a metal grid.|

 Hormone seems to be all the rage with young women.
 In the past few years, all over Japan restaurants specialising in innards have been shooting up.
 Hormone-nabe （鍋）, also known as motsu-nabe (もつ鍋), is a popular winter dish.
 Motsu is the Kantō equivalent of Hormone, with motsu-nabe originating from Kōfu City, Yamanashi Prefecture.
 Although the connotation is slightly different, both the Kantō and Kansai regions refer to the same internal animal organs.

 Why does hormone or motsu attract so much female attention?
-The answer is “collagen,” said to be benefiting to the skin, as those innards are believed to contain a healthy lot of collagen.
+The answer is "collagen," said to be beneficial to the skin, as those innards are believed to contain a healthy lot of collagen.

 In 2010, what is called "joshi-kai" (女子会) turned out to be "le dernier cri": joshi means "women", and kai is a "get-together" or "gathering".
 Hence, joshi-kai are female gatherings, frequent parties held everywhere, and what the ladies indulge in is more often than not motsu-nabe!